vittoriodedi/labopensource/README.md

 # labopensource
-This repository contains all of my 'Laboratorio Open Source' course projects
+This repository contains some of my 'Laboratorio Open Source' course materials